louienfranco/chatappsample/emote.md

   });

   const handleOpenChange = (value: boolean) => {
-    // When the dialog closes, increment the reset counter so images get a
+    // Increment the reset counter when the dialog opens so images get a
-    // cache-busting query param on next open and the animated WebP restarts. if (!value) setResetCounter((c) => c + 1);
+    // cache-busting query param and the animated WebP restarts each time
+    // the picker is opened without requiring a full page refresh. if (value) setResetCounter((c) => c + 1);
     setOpen(value);
   };